Limited-time offer: Save up to $800/mo* on your first order of Wegovy®

 Compounded versions of a drug also help fill a gap when a medication is in short supply.

-What’s the difference between compounded semaglutide and Ozempic and Wegovy?
+So, what’s the difference between compounded semaglutide and Ozempic and Wegovy®?

-If you’re considering compounded semaglutide as a weight loss treatment, it’s super important to get it from a reputable company known for safety and transparency.
+If you’re considering compounded semaglutide as a weight loss treatment, it’s important to get it from a reputable source known for safety and transparency.

 There are no clinical trials on compounded semaglutide, so we can’t say for sure that it’s effective.

-There are also plenty of clinical trials on Ozempic and Wegovy, and these studies show that semaglutide can be an effective weight loss treatment for people with and without diabetes.
+There are plenty of clinical trials on Ozempic and Wegovy®, though, and these studies show that semaglutide can be an effective weight loss treatment for people with and without diabetes.

 Research and Studies on Semaglutide Effectiveness